Isotopic shift: NMR spectroscopy

-In NMR spectroscopy, Isotopic effects on chemical shifts are typically small, far less than 1 ppm the typical unit for measuring shifts.
+In NMR spectroscopy, isotopic effects on chemical shifts are typically small, far less than 1 ppm, the typical unit for measuring shifts.
 The ^{1}H NMR signals for ^{1}H_{2} and ^{1}H^{2}H ("HD") are readily distinguished in terms of their chemical shifts.
 The asymmetry of the signal for the "protio" impurity in CD_{2}Cl_{2} arises from the differing chemical shifts of CDHCl_{2} and CH_{2}Cl_{2}.

 Vibrational spectra

-Isotopic shifts are best known and most widely used in vibration spectroscopy where the shifts are large, being proportional to the ratio of the square root of the isotopic masses.
-In the case of hydrogen, the "H-D shift" is (1/2)1/2 or 1/1.41.
-Thus, the (totally symmetric) C-H vibration for CH_{4} and CD_{4} occur at 2917 cm−1 and 2109 cm−1, respectively.
+Isotopic shifts are best known and most widely used in vibration spectroscopy, where the shifts are large, being proportional to the ratio of the square root of the isotopic masses.
+In the case of hydrogen, the "H-D shift" is (1/2)1/2 ≈ 1/1.41.
+Thus, the (totally symmetric) C−H and C−D vibrations for CH_{4} and CD_{4} occur at 2917 cm−1 and 2109 cm−1 respectively.
 This shift reflects the differing reduced mass for the affected bonds.

 Atomic spectra

 Isotope shifts in atomic spectra are minute differences between the electronic energy levels of isotopes of the same element.
 They are the focus of a multitude of theoretical and experimental efforts due to their importance for atomic and nuclear physics.
-If atomic spectra also have hyperfine structure the shift refers to the center of gravity of the spectra.
+If atomic spectra also have hyperfine structure, the shift refers to the center of gravity of the spectra.

 From a nuclear physics perspective, isotope shifts combine different precise atomic physics probes for studying nuclear structure, and their main use is nuclear-model-independent determination of charge-radii differences.

 Two effects contribute to this shift:

 Mass effects

 The mass difference (mass shift), which dominates the isotope shift of light elements.
-It is traditionally divided to a normal mass shift (NMS) resulting from the change in the reduced electronic mass, and a specific-mass-shift (SMS) which is present in multi-electron atoms and ions.
+It is traditionally divided to a normal mass shift (NMS) resulting from the change in the reduced electronic mass, and a specific mass shift (SMS), which is present in multi-electron atoms and ions.

 The NMS is a purely kinematical effect, studied theoretically by Hughes and Eckart.
 It can be formulated as follows: